harrizazham98/DataScienceProj/005_CarPurchase/README.md

          conda env create -f environment.yml
 3. Activate the environment. <br>

-         conda activate dataScience
+         conda activate dataScienceProject
+4. Install sktime seprately. <br>

+         pip install sktime[all_extras]

-4. At your editor such as Visual Studio, make sure you change the kernel to "dataScience" and then you can run the jupyterbook accordingly. <br>
+5. At your editor such as Visual Studio, make sure you change the kernel to "dataScience" and then you can run the jupyterbook accordingly. <br>

 ## Q1